Inishowen Gateway Hotel

 Bureau de Change/ATM

 At the side of O'Doherty's Keep is the manor-like Buncrana Castle, built in 1718 by John Vaughan, who also constructed the bridge.
 Wolfe...

 At the northern end of the seafront, the picture-perfect early 18th-century, six-arched Castle Bridge leads to these tower house ruins...

 Ned's Point Fort

-Walking 500m further from the keep (turn left and stick to the shoreline) brings you to Ned's Point Fort (1812), built by the British...
+Walk 500m from O'Doherty's Keep (turn left and stick to the shoreline) to find squat Ned's Point Fort (1812), built by the British and...

-Dating from 1792, this mustard-and-black-painted watering hole is Buncrana's oldest and most atmospheric pub.
+Dating from 1792, this tidy Guinness-coloured (cream and black) watering hole is Buncrana's oldest and most atmospheric pub.

-With picture windows overlooking the lough, this aptly named cafe-restaurant projects an elegant simplicity.
-Although the menu is...
+With picture windows overlooking the lough, this aptly named cafe-restaurant can easily be your destination for the day.
+The seasonal...